 Some people put off getting an eye checkup until they discover a problem with their eyesight.
 However, seeing an eye doctor, ophthalmologist, or optometrist every two years is critical for your eye health.
 This is especially true if you’re over the age of 65.

-Even if you don’t have any vision difficulties, you should get a baseline eye exam at the age of 40, according to the American Academy of Ophthalmology (AAO).
-It can be used to rule out or detect early symptoms of eye illness.
+Even if you don’t have any vision difficulties, you should get a baseline eye exam at 40, according to the American Academy of Ophthalmology (AAO).
+It can rule out or detect early symptoms of eye illness.

 The AAO suggests an eye examination at a younger age if you are susceptible to eye illness or have risk factors such as high blood pressure or diabetes.

 A balanced diet is critical for good eye health.
 Lutein and omega-3 fatty acids in vegetables and proteins can help prevent vision problems and lower your risk of macular degeneration.